aws-solutions-library-samples/aws-insurancelake-etl/resources/using_sql.md

 ## Frequently Asked Questions

 1. Why do you place commas in front of field names in your SQL instead of at the end?
     * When the comma is isolated and in front, it is harder to forget adding a new comma when adding a new field.
-Also, when removing the last field in the list, it does not require a modification of the previous line.